 Minot Afghanistan veteran reacts to fall of country to Taliban

-MINOT, N.D. – As the Biden Administration approaches its September 11 date to pull out all U.S. troops from Afghanistan, chaos and violence have erupted in cities across the middle-eastern country as the Taliban overtook most of its major cities.
+MINOT, N.D. – As the Biden Administration approaches its Sept.
+11 date to pull out all US troops from Afghanistan, chaos and violence has erupted in cities across the middle eastern country as the Taliban overtook most of its major cities.

 This led to the U.S. sending 3,000 troops back in last Friday, calling into question the original decision to pull out.